 Simply stated, an annuity is a contract between you and an insurance company in which you pay a sum of money, either in a lump sum or through periodic contributions, and in return receive regular payments for life or for a stated period of time.

 Annuities are often confused with life insurance, but they are not the same.
-An annuity provides a steady stream of income while you are alive; a life insurance policy pays off upon your death and benefits your heirs.
+Once an annuity is converted into payments (annuitized), it can provide a steady stream of income while you are alive; a life insurance policy pays off upon your death and benefits your heirs.

-Annuities differ from CDs and government bonds as well since they are not federally insured or guaranteed.
+Annuities differ from CDs and government bonds as well, since they are not federally insured or guaranteed.
 With an annuity, you must depend on the financial strength of the insurance company.
 Insurance company financial strength is rated by various service companies such as A.M.
 Best or Moody's.
-You will want to consider only those insurance companies that carry an A or A+ rating.
+You may want to consider only those insurance companies that carry an A or A+ rating.

 There are two basic types of annuities: fixed and variable.